 Biometric identification allows us to verify a person is who they say they are by using their own unique set of identifiers - fingerprints, iris scans or a combination of the two.
 We continue to test this technology at airports and harbors across the country, allowing us to control access to important facilities.

 Bottled Liquids Scanners

-Bottled liquids scanner (BLS) screening systems are used across the nation by Transportation Security Officers to detect potential liquid or gel threats which may be contained in a passenger's property.
+Bottled liquids scanner screening systems are used across the nation by transportation security officers to detect potential liquid or gel threats which may be contained in a passenger's property.
 The technology differentiates liquid explosives from common, benign liquids and is used primarily to screen medically necessary liquids in quantities larger than 3.4 ounces.

 BLS units use a variety of technologies including lasers, infrared, and electromagnetic resonance.
 Current units may be used to screen clear and tinted glass and plastic bottles.

 Following the disruption of the UK/US airline bombing plot in August 2006, TSA issued new rules that, with a few exceptions, effectively banned liquids, gels, and aerosols on aircraft.
 After conducting extensive research, TSA determined small amounts of liquids are not a threat.
 On September 26, 2006, TSA permitted small amounts of liquids, gels and aerosols in travel size containers, and exempted baby formula/milk/juices, medicines and other medically-required liquids.